 First, you need to determine the type of shower tray you are installing – is it a height adjustable one or a low profile one?
 This is important because they require different installation methods.
 In this guide, we are looking at the low-profile shower tray.

-It is not as popular as the adjustable (or high-riser) version, and can be a little more complicated to install, but is still commonly used.
+It is not as popular as the adjustable (or high-riser) version of a shower tray, and can be a little more complicated to install, but is still commonly used.
 If you are looking to install an adjustable shower tray in your home, you can head over to the guide we have written for it.

 What Tools You Will Need

-Before you get started, you need to know exactly which tools are required to get the work done so that you are fully prepared.
+Before you get started, you need to know exactly which tools are required to get the work done so that you are fully prepared to install your shower tray.
 Here’s a quick checklist for you to go through:

 The Installation Process